anath2110/GENEVIC/README.md

 Clone this repository:git clone https://github.com/anath2110/GENEVIC.git \
 From the terminal, navigate to ```cd [path-to-project-root-folder]```

 ## Step 2.
-Set up enviromental variables
+Set up environmental variables

 Provide settings for Open AI and Database.
 You can either create a file named `secrets.env` file in the root of this project folder in your PC as below or do it using the app's GUI later on.